-I had an Epicure party and what fun was that!!!
+I had an Epicure party and what fun was that and Had an idea to make Curry Shrimp, Mango, Red Pepper and Onion Kabobs!!!
 Had a great turn out and lots of yummy foods and dips to try.
 I was not familiar with Epicure until then but had heard amazing things about it.
-For hosting the party, right off the start the representative Barb Langille gave me a Mango Curry Dip.We had it for Super Bowl with veggies and dip and it was delish!!

 From the second I saw this dip though my mind went right to creating these kabobs and they were so good.
-Ken was away so it was just Ams and I, so I didn’t put them on the BBQ but used the grill pan with a lid and they turned out great.
+Ken was away so it was just Amber and me, so I didn’t put them on the BBQ but used the grill pan with a lid and they turned out great.
 Easy peasy dinner that didn’t take much time at all.
 It made enough so when Ken came home the next day he could devour a plate full of them.

-I hope you look into Epicure.
+Hopefully, you look into Epicure.
 I can help you with any of your needs, as I am now an Independent Representative.
 I will be making these again for sure!!
 Enjoy!!

 - 1 red pepper, cut into chunks